ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Friday Class/2022 Student K Flappy Bird.md

 This is optional, and I will not explain it completely.

 If you want to add music, this is the way to do it.
-Pick 2 songs, one for playing during the main loop (track 1), and one for the end of the game (track 2).
+Pick 2 songs and put them somewhere.
+The bird is okay, or a dedicated sound sprite.
+One is for playing during the main loop (track 1), and the other is for the end of the game (track 2).

 ```ad-scratch
 ~~~scratchblock